SBDWolf/ASL-Autosplitters/TheLionKingSNES/README.md

 # The Lion King (SNES) Autosplitter
-This script can be used with Livesplit to automatically start, split and reset for The Lion King (SNES).
+This script can be used with [LiveSplit](http://livesplit.github.io) to automatically start, split and reset for The Lion King (SNES).

 ## Supported emulators:
 - higan v110